«Maximum transparency is key»

 C. Weigl: We have become significantly more efficient in our picking processes.
 The warehouse system specifies where to store certain goods – and most of the time, our employees agree with the suggestion (laughs).
 Errors still happen which is normal taking the human factor into account.

-How did your employees react to the new systems?
+How did your employees react to the new warehouse management system and the TMS Hermes?

-C. Weigl: We all got used to Logis quickly.
+C. Weigl: We all got used to the WMS LOGIS quickly.
 Our employees had the opportunity to get a first-hand look at the system with industry colleagues.

 C. Queitsch: We did this on the recommendation of Dataphone and can draw a fairly positive conclusion so far.
 Additionally and as already mentioned, our drivers got the hang of it quickly and did not need any special training.